 One side of the papyrus shows a sphere of dark blue-green leaves supported by some small scraggly roots.
 Below the illustration is a fragment of Greek text.
 The illustrated plant has been identified as comfrey, symphytum officinale.Unfortunately no illustrated copy of the works of Theophrastus survives.

 The ancient Roman writer on natural history, Pliny the Elder (23 – 79 AD), reported in the first century that some of the herbals of his period were illustrated.

 His ‘Naturalis Historia’, for which he also used Theophrastus as a source, became a model for all such later works.
 Published c 77-79 AD, it is one of the largest single works surviving from the Roman Empire until today, and includes sections on agriculture, horticulture and pharmacology.

-It is thought that Pliny the Elder’s garden may have been an early version of a botanic garden, however archaeologists did not have enough time to fully study the site when it was discovered in the 20thcentury during building works.
+It is thought Pliny the Elder’s garden may have been an early version of a botanic garden, however archaeologists did not have enough time to fully study the site when it was discovered in the 20thcentury during building works.

 Pliny borrowed freely from the works of Theophrastus to describe trees and plants he may never have seen.
 The meeting of Greece and Italy would produce a vigorous planting tradition.

 From the Adriatic to the Indus and in the new metropolises like Alexandria, Pergamum and Antioch Greek was spoken.